amkirwan/ember-token-auth/README.md

 }
 ```

-To define a protected route that requires authentication define your routes like this:
+To create a protected route that requires authentication define your routes like this:

 ```javascript
 // app/routes/the-route.js